 Listerine isn’t just about mouthwash.

-The Cool Mint Interdental Floss is incredibly thin but extremely effective at scraping and removing plaque from your gums.
+The Cool Mint Dental Floss is incredibly thin but extremely effective at scraping and removing plaque from your gums.
 Plus, you’ll get a nice burst of Listerine’s distinctive mint mouthwash with every use.

 If Listerine’s mint flavor isn’t your thing, they also offer a cinnamon-flavored version that’s a woven floss designed for sensitive gums, as well as a Healthy White floss that contains baking soda that makes your teeth whiter while removing stains.

-But, no matter what your preference, we think that the Listerine Cool Mint Interdental Floss is versatile enough to handle the job.
+But, no matter what your preference, we think that the Listerine Cool Mint Dental Floss is versatile enough to handle the job.
 It’s an effective fighter in the battle against plaque.

 Type: String floss